Lanes, Storage, And Transport

 })

-createLane() validates the adapter shapes, keeps the original adapter instances, exposes the adapter capability flags through lane.capabilities, and standardizes lifecycle order:
+}createLane() validates the adapter shapes and delivery mode, keeps the original adapter instances, exposes storage and lane capability flags through lane.capabilities, and standardizes lifecycle order:

 It is not a capability shim.
 It does not make storage durable, add operator reads, provide missing queue semantics, or emulate unsupported transport behavior.

-createLane() defaults operatorReads to true, productionDurable to false, and name to lane.
+createLane() requires an explicit delivery mode.
+It still defaults operatorReads to true, productionDurable to false, and name to lane.
 Lane packages should override those defaults only when the composed adapters actually provide the advertised behavior.
 Malformed lane options and incomplete adapters fail fast with RunlaneError and ErrorCode.ConfigurationInvalid.

 Storage